Lectins – they often get a bad rap. But is it truly warrented? Let’s talk about it.

 Studies on animal cells have found that lectins can affect the absorption of minerals, especially iron, calcium, phosphorus, and zinc.
 Cereals and legumes contain these minerals, so the presence of lectins can prevent the use and absorption of these elements in your body.

-Furthermore, lectins can bind to cells, thus lining your digestive system.
+Furthermore, they can can bind to cells, thus lining your digestive system.
 This can affect the breakdown and absorption of nutrients into your body.
-Since lectin bind to cells for an extended period, it can cause an autoimmune and is believed to cause inflammatory conditions such as type 1 diabetes and rheumatoid arthritis.
+Since lectin bind to cells for an extended period, it may even contribute to an autoimmune response.

-Are lectins bad for you?
-Although eating too many foods containing lectins can cause serious side effects on your health, they also play vital roles in your body.
+Are they really bad for you?
+Although eating too many foods containing lectins can cause serious side effects on your health, they can also play vital roles in your body.
 Lectin help regulate cell adhesion and play a role in immune function and the synthesis of glycoproteins.

 Lectins play a role in immune regulation, and studies show that they might have antimicrobial elements.
 Actually, they have shown to be more effective against various types of bacteria.
 Lectins might also help fight viral infections and fungi, with some research showing that they may block the growth of fungus that causes yeast infection.

-Some early research is looking at using small amounts of lectins to stimulate gut cell growth in people who cannot eat for long periods.
+Some early research is looking at using small amounts to stimulate gut cell growth in people who cannot eat for long periods.

 Even though lectins have some side effects, you don’t need to cut out these foods from your diet.
 When you prepare the food properly, you can reduce the lectin level.
 After all, consuming foods containing a high level of active lectins is rare because of the potent taste.

-Cooking methods such as stewing, boiling, or soaking in water for a few hours can render most lectins inactive.
+Cooking methods such as stewing, boiling, or soaking in water for a few hours can render most of the anti-nutrients inactive.
 Lectins are generally found on the outer side of food, and they are water-soluble, so soaking them eliminates them.

 Cooking, soaking, sprouting, and fermenting can also be effective ways to eliminate lectin content.
 Sprouting (germination) involves soaking seeds for up to 24 hours and then rinsing and drying them for a few hours for some days.
 Apart from decreasing the amount of lectin in your legumes and grains, sprouting enhances the nutritional content of your foods.
 It also helps reduce the number of other antinutrients that might interfere with digestion.